hibbitts-design/.github/profile/README.md

 ### Hello there, fellow digital enthusiasts 👋🏼

 > [!NOTE]
 > Docsify v5 release candidate is available.
 Preview it at https://preview.docsifyjs.org and view the [release summary](https://github.com/docsifyjs/docsify/releases/tag/v5.0.0-rc.1).
+A preview of Docsify-This v2 is also now available at https://preview-v2.docsify-this.net

 Welcome to HibbittsDesign.org – where over two decades of experience in software interaction design, UX consulting, and higher education converge to shape a systems-oriented approach to open-source software.